Qianlong Emperor: Han settlement

 Han Chinese farmers were resettled from north China by the Qing government in the area along the Liao River in order to restore the land to cultivation.
 Wasteland was reclaimed by Han squatters in addition to other Han people who rented land from Manchu landlords.
 Despite officially prohibiting Han settlement on the Manchu and Mongol lands, by the 18th century the Qing government decided to settle Han refugees from northern China who were suffering from famine, floods, and drought into Manchuria and Inner Mongolia.
 Due to this, Han people farmed 500,000 hectares in Manchuria and tens of thousands of hectares in Inner Mongolia by the 1780s.
 The Qianlong Emperor allowed Han peasants suffering from drought to move into Manchuria despite him issuing edicts in favor of banning them from 1740 to 1776.
 Han tenant farmers rented or even claimed title to land from the "imperial estates" and Manchu Bannerlands in the area.
 Besides moving into the Liao area in southern Manchuria, the path linking Jinzhou, Fengtian, Tieling, Changchun, Hulun, and Ningguta was settled by Han people during the Qianlong Emperor's reign, and Han people were the majority in urban areas of Manchuria by 1800.
 To increase the Imperial Treasury's revenue, the Qing government sold lands along the Songhua River which were previously exclusively for Manchus to Han Chinese at the beginning of the Daoguang Emperor's reign, and Han people filled up most of Manchuria's towns by the 1840s, according to Évariste Régis Huc.

 Later years

+A valet who accompanied a British diplomatic mission to the Qing court in 1793 described Qianlong in his later years: